iklein99/homebridge-smartthings/README.md

 ## Fixed in 1.4.14
 * Fixed an issue where a valve wasn't detected unless it has a switch capability
+* Fixed issue where switches and other items momentarily switch back to previous state when activated.

 ## Fixed in 1.4.13
 * Support for certain multi-component accessories